henry-stroud/wdi-group-project/README.md

 ### Overview

 Player Connect is a social network for gamers.
 The app allows for users to register and login.
-Once a user is logged in they choose their favourite 6 games, served from the IGDB database, as well as a profile picture (uploaded via FileStack's API).
+Once a user is logged in they choose their favourite 6 games, (served from the IGDB (Internet Game DataBase)) API, as well as a profile picture (uploaded via FileStack's API).
 Once users have created their profiles they are able to review and comment on any game in the world, as well as chat live via the chatbox.
-The site also displays up to date gaming news from IGN via News API as well as video recommendations.
+The site also displays up to date gaming news from IGN via News API as well as videos to watch.

 ### Brief
 - **Build a full-stack application** build both backend and front-end
-- **Use an Express API** serve data from a Mongo database
+- **Use an Express API** and serve data from a Mongo database
 - **Consume your API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - Consume at least **one public API** to enhance the app